 - What are the conditions and requirements of ARD?

-- Do I need to report ARD to a professional licensing board?
+- I have a professional license, and do I need to report ARD to the licensing board?

 - Do I need to report prior offenses on an ARD Application if they were expunged?

-- I was told that my criminal charges were expunged because I completed ARD, so why did the criminal charges still appear on a criminal background search?
+- My DUI charges were expunged after I completed ARD, so why did they appear on a criminal background search?

 Free Initial Consultation